yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSWng_virt_mac.rst

 Only the EthSwitch firmware has full control over |__PART_FAMILY_NAME__| CPSW0 and allows segregate Ethernet traffic for each attached Remote CPU by using programable ALE classifiers and exclusive UDMA TX channels and RX flows.
-The EthSwitch firmware supports the rpmsg-kdrv protocol and presents itself as a rpmsg-kdrv device, which provides CPSW0 resource management and debugging services for each attached Remote CPU.
+The EthSwitch firmware supports the rpmsg-kdrv protocol and presents itself as a number of rpmsg-kdrv devices, which provide CPSW0 resource management and debugging services for each attached Remote CPU.

 The |__SDK_FULL_NAME__| on the |__PART_FAMILY_NAME__| family of SoC's contains a solution to allow sending/receiving Ethernet traffic directed to/from CPU Core running Linux using a standard Linux network device.